m4r3x/unity-game-playground/README.md

 # unity-game-playground
-Sample project (almost a "game") created within week inside Unity.
-Repository consits of two branches:
+Sample project (almost a "game") created in 4 days inside Unity.
-- master
-- photonless

 On master there's attempt to implement a working multiplayer aspect of the game.
-While photonless has a significant less build size (resulting in faster game load & better fps).
+While photonless branch has a significant less build size (resulting in faster game load & better fps).

 ## Development